 Click Here to Read the Official Memo from the SF Controller's Office to Non-Profit Partners About the Transition.

-This voluntary session will provide information on how to activate your account and learn about the functionalities of new system.
+This session will provide information on how to activate your account and learn about the system change.

 4. Participate in Voluntary Online Trainings.

-These online trainings will help you understand the different functionalities of the new system.
-Trainings will be available in the summer of 2017.
+These optional online trainings will help you understand the different functionalities of the new system.

 What Will Stay the Same for DCYF Grantees?